-Our Adult Children
+Parents & Adult Children

-A young man asked an older, wiser man, "What will it take to become wise, and responsible, and satisfied in life?"
-The older man, (who was wise, and responsible, and satisfied) smiled and said, "Two words: good decisions."
+A young man asked his mentor, "What will it take to become wise, and responsible, and satisfied in life?"
+The man, (who was older, wise, and responsible, and satisfied) smiled and said, "Two words: good decisions."
 "But how do I learn to make good decisions?" the young man asked.
 The older man said, "One word: experience."
 The young man pressed for details.
 "But how do I gain experience?"
 The older man replied, "Two words: bad decisions."

 This story is paraphrased from one that I read in Doing Life With Your Adult Children--Keep Your Mouth Shut & The Welcome Mat Out, by Jim Burns.
 I recommend this book for all parents who have adult children or those approaching adulthood.

-Parenting our children as they become young adults can be tricky.
+Consider joining the 7 week online series based on this content that begins next Sunday, Feb.
+18, 6 pm PT/9 pm ET. www.coachmyrna.org/adult-children.html Parenting our children as they become young adults can be tricky.
 For the first 18 to 20 years of our child's life, our job is to love, teach and guide them.
 At times, we have given them unsolicited advice or even overrode their choices.
 Then comes the day when they are all grown up, ready to move out and live on their own.
 At this point, we must loosen our grip and begin a new level of relationship with them as young adults.
 If you are like me, this is not easy.